The colleges of Oxford - Part 1

 I have now been at Oxford for quite a while but I must confess to not having been a very good tour guide.
-I knew next to nothing about the colleges other than the handful I had personal experience with.
+I knew next to nothing about the colleges other than the few I had personal experience with.
 So, I decided to open up each of their Wiki pages and have a look for anything interesting.
 When I have little on a college I will merge entries.
 I make zero claims about the accuracy of what is written here, the depth of the research is the Wiki page.
 The entries are roughly from oldest to youngest.
-Let's get to it!
+Because there are 39 colleges, this post will be split into two parts.

 University College

-The oldest college (well it’s complicated, the next two also claim to be first).
+University College, affectionately known as Univ, is the oldest college in Oxford (depending on how you count), having been founded in 1249.
+This makes it an auspicious 777 years old at the time of writing.
 According to myth, it was founded by King Alfred!
 The only “Great” we have in the English line.
 The college shares his coat of arms (pictured below).

 Univ has the longest grace of any college.
 Apparently, those listening to the grace have to respond five times in Latin before they can eat.